evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 Now it is your turn.
 Using the manual for [samtools](http://www.htslib.org/doc/samtools-0.1.19.html) please quantify how many reads mapped to your chromosome for each individual and how many failed to map.
 Do you know why so many failed to map?

+## Practice Problem

+Please write a bash script that will provide the coverage statistic for all bam files in a folder that have the suffic "_sorted.bam".

 ## OK, if this all went smoothly we are now ready to make some genotype calls.
 Please click [here](https://github.com/evansbenj/BIO720/blob/master/2_Lecture_2_reference_genomes_and_read_mapping.md) to go to the next page.